zzmic/punched-card-reader/README.md

 ```

 ## Compile and Upload Arduino Sketches with the Makefile
-This repository includes a convenience `Makefile` that wraps the `arduino-cli` commands, given that you have the `arduino-cli` installed and the Arduino® UNO R4 WiFi board connected to your local machine.
-By default it targets the Arduino® UNO R4 WiFi board and the default sketch at `PunchedCardReader/PunchedCardReader.ino`.
+This repository includes a convenience `Makefile` that wraps `arduino-cli` commands, assuming you have `arduino-cli` installed and the Arduino® UNO R4 WiFi board connected to your local machine.
+By default, it targets the Arduino® UNO R4 WiFi board and the default sketch at `PunchedCardReader/PunchedCardReader.ino`.

 - To list connected Arduino boards:
   ```bash